Menu Close

 One of the questions I am often asked is, why did you become an Evangelical or why did you become an Independent Fundamentalist Baptist?

 This is the wrong question.
-The real question is this: how could I NOT have become an Evangelical or Independent Fundamentalist Baptist?
+The real question is this: how could I NOT have become an Evangelical or Independent Fundamentalist Baptist (IFB)?

 Every child is born into this world without a religion.
-Not one of them knows one thing about God or religion, sin, salvation, or morality.
-As far as God and religion are concerned, every newborn is a blank slate.
+None of them knows anything about God or religion, sin, salvation, or morality.
+As far as God and religion are concerned, every newborn is a blank slate (outside of what may come from DNA).

-Belief in God must be taught and learned.
+Belief in a tribal God must be taught and learned.
 This teaching is done by parents, extended family, and the culture/society the child grows up in.
-Children taken to a church, temple, or synagogue, are taught to KNOW God; to know their parents’ religion.
+Children taken to a church, temple, or synagogue are taught to KNOW God and their parents’ religion.

 Most children embrace the religion of their parents.
 Parents who worship the Christian God generally raise children who are Christian.
-This is especially the case when it comes to Evangelical children.
+This is especially the case for Evangelical children.
 From their toddler years forward, Evangelical children are taught that they are broken, vile sinners alienated from God who need personal salvation.
 They are taught that, unless they ask Jesus into their hearts, they will end up in Hell when they die.
-Every Sunday at church, at home during the week, and at school, if they attend a Christian school, Evangelical children face an onslaught of manipulative evangelistic methods geared to help them accept Jesus as their Savior and turn them into dutiful, tithing Evangelical Christians.
+Every Sunday at church, at home during the week, and at school, if they attend a Christian school or are homeschooled, Evangelical children face an onslaught of manipulative, aggressive indoctrination methods geared to help them accept Jesus as their Savior and turn them into dutiful, tithing Evangelical Christians.

 It should come as no surprise, then, that most Evangelical children make a salvation decision when they are quite young.
 This initial salvation experience usually carries them into their teenage years.
 They are safe and secure in Jesus until they are thirteen or fourteen years old.

-During their teenage years, it is not uncommon for Evangelical children to either make another salvation decision or rededicate their lives to Christ.
+It is not uncommon for Evangelical children, during their teenage years, to either make another salvation decision or rededicate their lives to Christ.
 Why is it that so many Evangelical children make another decision during their teenage years?

 Think about it.
 What happens during the teenage years?
 Children reach puberty, and they begin to discover they have sexual desires.
 They start wanting to do things that their pastor, church, and parents say are sinful.
 Most Evangelical teens, if not all, give in to sinful desires.
-They feel guilty for doing so, and they conclude that they must not “really” be saved or that they need to recommit their lives to Christ.
+They feel guilty for doing so, and conclude that they must not “really” be saved or need to recommit their lives to Christ.

 Many Evangelical teenagers find themselves caught in a constant cycle of sinning, getting saved/rededicating their life to Christ, sinning, getting saved/rededicating their life to Christ.
 As much as Evangelicals deny it, this cycle becomes the Protestant version of Catholic confession.

-In the early 1960s, my Dad moved us from Bryan, Ohio to San Diego.
+In the early 1960s, my dad moved us from Bryan, Ohio to San Diego.
 California was the land of opportunity in the 1960s, and my Dad was certain his pot of gold was somewhere in San Diego.
 He ended up selling patio awnings and driving a truck, and three years later we moved back to Bryan.
 That pot of gold turned out to be empty.

 While living in San Diego, our family attended Scott Memorial Baptist Church, an IFB institution.
 The pastor at the time was Tim LaHaye, of Left Behind and Act of Marriage fame.
 Both of my parents made public professions of faith in Christ at Scott Memorial.
 I also asked Jesus into my heart in Junior Church.
 I was five years old.

 Politically, my parents were right-wing extremists.
-They were members of the John Birch Society, hated Martin Luther King Jr, and supported the war effort in Vietnam.
+They were members of the John Birch Society, hated Martin Luther King Jr., and supported the war effort in Vietnam.
 Their salvation decision at Scott Memorial fit well with their political and social ideology.

 From this point forward, until my parent’s divorce in April of 1972, the Gerencser family was in church every time the doors were open.
 Sunday morning, Sunday night, prayer meeting, and revival meetings — we were front and center of whatever Fundamentalist church we were attending at the time.
 When I became a teenager, attending youth group after church was added to the schedule, along with regular youth group activities.